stacey0331/cs225-final-project/docs/team_contract.md

 ## Communication

 1. **Team Meetings**
 We will have weekly meetings on zoom each Thursday, at 7 pm.
 Each meeting will be 2 hours.
+Since our weekly meetings are before each development log is due, we will put everything discussed in our development log.

 2. **Assistance**
 We will use school email or WeChat to contact each other.
 A WeChat group has already been created.
 We should expect a response as soon as possible, but we should respond every night or within 24 hours.